awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-manage-keys.md

 |  \*\* Example code only \- Not for production use \*\* This page includes example code that has not been fully tested\.
 It is designed for test environments\.
 Do not run this code in production\.  |

 This sample shows how to manage keys in an HSM\.
 It demonstrates the following operations:
 + **Get** a reference to a key in the HSM\.
 + **Export** a key from the HSM\.
 This operation returns the key so that you can import it into a different HSM and use it in other operations\.
 It does not delete the key from the HSM\.
 + **Delete** a key from the HSM\.
 + **Import** a key into the HSM\.
 This example returns a key handle that you can use to identify the key in other operations\.

 **Note**
 To use a key in an encryption operation, specify the key handle\.
 You do not need to get or export the key\.

-This sample uses the `loginWithExplicitCredentials()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM, but you can substitute the login method that you prefer\.
+This sample uses the `loginWithEnvVars()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM, but you can substitute the login method that you prefer\.
 Also, the example assumes that [the Cavium provider](use-cavium-provider.md) is included in your Java provider file\.
 If it is not, create an instance of the provider and substitute it for the **Cavium** string\.

 You can also use the **key\_mgmt\_util** command line tool to [manage keys in AWS CloudHSM](manage-keys.md)\.